bridgelancer/cryptle_fork/docs/guides.rst

 .. warning::

-   This section only documents :class:`~metric.base.Timeseries`, the class responsible for computation and dependencies of a time series.
-The new components in the time series hierarchy: :class:`~metric.base.TimeseriesWrapper`, and :class:`~metric.base.HistoricalTS` were left out.
-Full documentation is under way.
+   There might be significant changes to the class names of the Timeseries-related sub-system in the future.

 To allow time series data to be collected and computed in real-time, the `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`_ is